datayoga-io/datayoga/docs/introduction.md

 ---
-title: Introduction
-layout: page
 nav_order: 1
 ---

+# Introduction

-DataYoga is a framwork for building and running streaming or batch data pipelines.
-The DataYoga CLI helps define and deploy data pipelines using a delarative markup language using yaml files.
+DataYoga is a framework for building and running streaming or batch data pipelines.
+The DataYoga CLI helps define and deploy data pipelines using a declarative markup language using yaml files.

 DataYoga runs Transformation Jobs that read or react to incoming data.
 Each Transformation Job contains a series of Transformation Steps.
 Steps can produce data, transform data, or output data to external sources.
 For example, a Step can read data from a Kafka source, or add a calculated field, or enrich data using a Twitter API.
-A Step can perform NLP analysis on text to identify sentiment using an AI model, or write data to a data lake on S3 in Paruet format.
+A Step can perform NLP analysis on text to identify sentiment using an AI model, or write data to a data lake on S3 in Parquet format.

 Each Transformation Step uses a Processor Block that can perform a wide variety of actions.